Latvian National Armed Forces: Military industry

 Latvia has developed its military industrial capabilities since the Russian invasion of Ukraine.
-Latvia has established a National Defence Corporation for military industrial purposes.
+Latvia has established a National Defence Corporation (SIA “Valsts aizsardzības korporācija”, VAK) for military industrial purposes.
 Latvia has one small-arms ammunition maker (Ammunity) and has made an agreement with Rheinmetall about developing a 155 mm artillery ammunition plant.
-Latvia also has intended to start artillery charge (gunpowder) production.
+Latvia also intends to start artillery charge (gunpowder) production, with the construction of the artillery propellant charge production factory beginning in January 2026.
+Latvia also plans to build an anti-tank mine production factory in co-operation with Dynamit Nobel Defence.
 Latvia also has partnered with Patria in both producing armored fighting vehicles (Patria 6x6, assembly of ASCOD 2) in Latvia and in maintaining military vehicles in Latvia.
 Latvia has also launched an indigenous production of military ATVs (VR FOX).
 Latvia has also developed drone and defence electronics industry.
 For example, a company in Latvia produces night vision goggles.
 A Latvian company has developed a military electric scooter.
 A Latvian company has developed an unmanned ground vehicle (UGV) Natrix.